-We live among complete and utter chaos.
-It's not only a part of our daily reality, but we are often expected to play superhero-roles (but without the wings).
-Never before has there really been a time where we have been expected to do so much, with so very little down time for rest and relaxation!
+Chances are, you live among complete and utter chaos (I know I do).
+It's not only a part of our daily reality, but we are often expected to play superhero-roles (without the wings).
+Never before has there been a time where we have been expected to do so much, with so very little down time for rest and relaxation!
 There is quite a bit of beauty in all this jazz of doing it all (don't get me wrong), but our chaotic dance of life demands super premium fuel!

 According to the Weston Price Foundation, liver contains an unidentified anti-fatigue factor: